RadionBik/ML-based-network-traffic-classifier/README.md

 * `pcap_files/` includes an example `.pcap` that is analyzed by the program modules by default.
 Also contains task-specific pre-processing script.

-* `trained_classifiers/` folder is used for storage of trained classifier that can be used later for validations on different traffic or in the live mode (WARNING: not in use so far).

 * `csv_files/` stores outputs of `flow_parser.py`, includes task-specific script.

-* `figures/` this is where the output from the ClassifierEvaluator class is produced.

 ## Module interfaces
 ### flow_parser.py